lroellin/blog/content/post/usability-problems.md

 This is by far the biggest issue.
 Technicians think, people want to know EVERYTHING their program does.
 Please, please: I do not want to know that you've just moved A to position B. Well, you can write (and I encourage you to do so) in a debugging log file.

 I really hope everyone is getting this message.
-Put technical details in places where actual technicials and people who kow what to do, read them.
+Put technical details in places where actual technicians and people who kow what to do, read them.

 A bad example is WinZip.
 If you extract files, it uses some temporary space on your disk.
 That's fine, I have lots of space left.
 The problem comes when you're shutting down Windows.
 You just forgot to close WinZip, what a shame!
 And it tells you with an error message.
 Actually, it's a dialog.
 It reads the following